Physics 212, 2018: Computational Modeling For Scientists And Engineers

 - Project 2

-- (hard!)
-Read about Milankovitch cycles.
+- (hard! talk to me before choosing this) Read about Milankovitch cycles.
 Let's try to reproduce them.
 Build and implement a model of the Solar system, which includes the Sun, the Earth, Jupiter.
 Find the parameters of the orbits online.
 Use odeint in SciPy to integrate the system for a million years.
 Integrating over a million years with a good temporal resolution could be hard, so maybe break a million years into shorter blocks, and then glue the blocks back together.
 Watch the Earth perihelion, aphelion, and mean distance from the sun, axial tilt (plot the values every hundred years)?
 Can you reproduce the figures in the link above?
 Consider adding Saturn to your model.

 - Project 3